kiebel/wp-teachpress/readme.txt

 Tags: management, publications, enrollments, teachpress, university Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 0.80.2
+Stable tag: 0.85.0

 With this plugin you can easy manage courses, enrollments and publications.

 == Description ==
 teachPress is a powerful course and publication managment plugin, which is published under the terms of GPL.
 The plugin is optimized for the needs of professorships and research groups.
 You can use it with WordPress 2.8.0 or higher.

 After the installation do the following things to configure teachPress: Firstly create a new page in WordPress und write `<!--LVS-->` in the textfield (html-mode) for creating the enrollment page or `<!--LVS2-->` for the course overview.
+For publication lists use the shortcodes, which are explain in the FAQ.
 That's it.
 I hope, that the normal using and configuration is self explanatory.

 Please note, that it's currently not possible to insert images directly from the WordPress Media Library to a publication, so you must insert the url manually.